Mahesh-Venkat/pexels/README.md

 - ViewBinding and DatingBinding
 - SavedStateHandle to store the content of the searched text

+###### Packaging

+- *data* package has the repository and pagingSource
+- *models* package has the data class objects that are interacting with UI
+- *network* package has the data class objects and network layer interaction
+- *ui* package has the rest of the classes that helps you to draw UI for the user with sub packages in it

 ###### How to run the app